Arrange a callback

 If you’re involved in a motorbike accident where the other driver was not insured, don’t despair.
 You could still claim but the process will be slightly different.
 If you decide to work with us, one of our solicitors could help you to claim through the Motor Insurers Bureau (MIB).

-The MIB scheme also allows you to claim for hit and run incidents where the other party cannot be identified.
+The MIB scheme also allows claims for hit-and-run incidents where the other party cannot be identified.
 It is funded by a levy on insurance policies that legitimate road users purchase.

 For more advice on how we can help, please call today.